lakshaysethi/linux-text-to-speach/README.md

 ```

+install dependencies

+ 1. xsel
+ 2. festival

-install dependencies as required with your package manager
+as required with your package manager

 copy something and it will be read out aloud